juanmb/SkyPointer/README.md

 * Start Stellarium

 * Enable the plugin *Telescope control* in Stellarium.
-It was not enabled, you will need to restart Stellarium (only the first time).
+If it was disabled, you will need to restart Stellarium (only the first time).

 * In the configuration window of the *Telescope control* plugin, add a new telescope and select the option "External software or a remote computer".